paritytech/substrate-light-ui/CONTRIBUTING.md

 5. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 **N.B.** We mostly manage dependency version update with Dependabot.
-The only exception is with `@polkadot/**` dependencies, which we update running these [scripts][updateScripts] locally.
+The only exception is with `@polkadot/**` dependencies, which we update running these [scripts][updatescripts] locally.
 Checkout the dependencies locally into the same root directory as `substrate-light-apps`, update the Directories array in `./update.sh` as relevant at the time of running [e.g. `DIRECTORIES=( "dev" "common" "api" "ui" "light-apps" )`] and run `./update.sh`.

 We do this to make sure all `@polkadot/**` dependencies are updated together as otherwise "things will break."